 All feedback on Draft 1 Report was analyzed and implemented where suitable.
-Timelines, resource requests and the 'lead' section/ staff for actions were added.
+Timelines, resource requests and the 'lead' section were added to outcomes.
 The Draft 2 Report was shared with management staff and the Project Team in May for their feedback and approval.
 Presentations were made to Healthy Saanich Committee and the Parks, Trails and Recreation Committee in May 2017.
 The final report presented to Council for its consideration and approval, in June 2017.